danielp96/byter/README.md

 - [ ] More detailed documentation.
 - [ ] Test in real FPGA.
 - [ ] Don't depend on apio for verilog?
+- [ ] Redo block diagram image for better visualizatoin without needing to be huge.